Developer-Autodesk/forge.learning/docs/designautomation/workitem/netcore.md

 **1. StartWorkitem**

-This is where we actually start the Design Automation.
-The `StartWorkitemInput` is just a data structure.
-This method also uploads the input file to an OSS Bucket and define that the output should be saved at the same bucket.
+The `StartWorkitemInput` class uploads the input file to an OSS Bucket and define that the output should be saved at the same bucket.
 To help you identify the files, both input and output uses the same original file name, but with a suffix (`input` or `output`) plus a time stamp.

 ```csharp
 /// <summary>